devops4me/safedb.net/lib/core/README.md

 #
 # - [1] it does not store the key nor does it store the password
 #
-# - [2] a new master key is generated for every session only to hold the master index file
+# - [2] a new master key is generated for every branch only to hold the master index file
 #
 # - [3] it uses both <b>BCrypt</b> (Blowfish Crypt) and the indefatigable <b>PBKD2</b>